Autumn Statement: Jeremy Hunt defends tax rises for middle earners

 However, it said making energy support less generous from April would mean households were "far more exposed" to rising bills.

+For a typical household, annual energy bills will rise to around £3,000, up from the current level of £2,500.

-It said the focus on "stealth taxes" - freezing tax thresholds to raise revenue - meant those on middle incomes were being squeezed as well as higher earners.
+The Resolution Foundation said the focus on "stealth taxes" - freezing tax thresholds to raise revenue - meant those on middle incomes were being squeezed as well as higher earners.

 Threshold freezes mean that a pay rise is more likely to drag someone into a higher tax threshold.